univention/univention-corporate-server/doc/manual/computers/basic-system-services.rst

 * A list of the current Samba connections (:command:`smbstatus`)

-The runtimes in which the system status should be logged can be defined in Cron syntax via the |UCSUCRV| :envvar:`system/stats/cron`, e.g., ``0,30 \* \* \* \*`` for logging every half and full hour.
+The runtime in which the system status should be logged can be defined in Cron syntax via the |UCSUCRV| :envvar:`system/stats/cron`, e.g., ``0,30 \* \* \* \*`` for logging every half and full hour.
 The logging is activated by setting the
 |UCSUCRV| :envvar:`system/stats` to ``yes``.
 This is the default since UCS 3.0.